CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 ### Redistribute Protocol Routes

-To redistribute protocol routes, run the `net add ospf redistribute <connected|bgp|zebra>` command.
+To redistribute protocol routes, run the `net add ospf redistribute connected` command.

 Redistribution loads the database unnecessarily with type-5 LSAs.
 Only use this method to generate real external prefixes (type-5 LSAs).
 For example:

 {{< tabs "TabID509 ">}}